azizn03/valheim_server_digitalocean/README.md

 #### Restore map files.

-1. Place your worlds.zip folder structured as mentioned previous in the ansible/worldsbackup folder.
+1. Place your worlds.zip folder structured as mentioned previously in the ansible/worldsbackup folder.
 2. Use the docker build and run commands as previously mentioned
 3. Ensure the server is running using the start_server.sh script.
 4. Run restore_world script.
 This will automatically pause the game server, restore the files then start the game server again with the new map.